 By day, I work in radiation safety as a health physicist at the University of California, Berkeley.
 My normal duties have an emphasis on radiation producing machines, radiation detection instrumentation, and (unofficially) the weird stuff you find when you open a closet no one’s gone into in 50+ years.
 Really, health physics is a a very narrow topic but it touches almost every thing you can think of at a university.
 In my work with ionizing radiation, I’ve dug through former reactor rooms, been sent into student blasted mines from the turn of the last century, gone through special museum collections looking for the radioactive bits, and hiking all around a radio telescope.
-Every other year for the last eight, I have been an adjunct professor in the Occupational Safety program at Las Positas Comunity College teaching anyone willing to enroll more than they ever wanted to know about radiation safety.
+Every other year for the last eight, I have been an adjunct professor in the Occupational Safety program at Las Positas Comunity College teaching anyone willing to enroll more than they ever wanted to know about radiation safety and history.

 Yes, I used to work at Lawrence Livermore National Laboratory.
 Yes, I used to hold a Q Clearance.
 No, I won’t tell you any secrets because, duh, I was someone judged trustworthy to give a clearance to.
 Besides, work in radiation safety isn’t all that exciting.
 I didn’t build nuclear weapons but I did help at least one go away.